-On 1 July 2021, new rules in Chapter 15 of the Customs Act concerning the detention of goods that infringe intellectual property rights will enter into force.
-The purpose of the rule changes is to bring the Norwegian rules in line with EU rules and strengthen the position of rightsholders.
-This article reviews some of the key changes.
+On the 1st of July 2021, new rules regarding the detention of goods suspected of infringing intellectual property rights entered into force.
+The changes were made to bring the Norwegian rules in accordance with legislation in the EU, as well as strengthen the position of right-holders.

-Infringements of intellectual property rights affect all production that has a commercial value, and infringements of these rights are increasing in scope and are difficult to identify.
-Counterfeit goods can have serious consequences for life and health in the event of poor product quality that is harmful or leads to accidents.
-In addition, infringements of intellectual property rights entail major financial losses and can potentially harm the reputation of rightsholders.
+Infringement of intellectual property rights affect all production with a commercial value.
+Such infringements are increasing in scope and are difficult for the ordinary person to identify.
+Counterfeit goods can have serious consequences for life and health in case poor product quality may be harmful or lead to accidents.
+In addition, infringements of intellectual property rights entail major financial losses, and can potentially harm the reputation of rightsholders.

-Globalisation and the development of new technology have meant that up to half of all IPR products are purchased online.
-Where previously there were large shipments in containers, there has been a trend in the direction of customers who order goods online and have them sent to their home address, giving rise to a small number of goods in each shipment.
+Globalization, as well as the development of new technology, have made it so that up to half of all IPR products are purchased online.
+Where previously large shipments came in containers, there is now a trend in the direction of customers ordering goods online and having them sent to their home address, giving rise to a small number of goods in each shipment.
 These goods are often resold in classified ads and auctions on the internet.

 Only infringements of commercial activities are affected by the rules.
 However, the goods often appear to be imported for private use, and it is challenging for the rightsholder to prove that the import took place through commercial activities.